nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.
     * 1a1.
 EduMate shows an error message.

-  Use case resumes at step 1.

-**Use case: UC05 - Tag a module to a contact**
+**Use case: UC05 - Tag a basic module to a contact**

-1. User requests to add a module tag to a contact.
+1. User requests to add a basic module tag to a contact.
 2. EduMate tags the module to the contact.
+3. EduMate displays the tagged person's information in the profile panel.
+4. EduMate gives feedback for what modules have been added.

    Use case ends.